reeMach/SysAdmin-Journey-2024/Documentation/Networking.md

 ## Networking
 - We're going to be configuring pfSense to keep my sanity in check.
 Why?
 Customization, flexibility, advanced features, security, and of course for educational reasons.
 We'll also be touching on firewalls, vlans, ports, piHole etc. Out of the box, pfSense is safe as for home use as far as I know and its community supported.
 We're not going to be going into the nitty gritty detail on how to setup pfSense or updating our spare computer as there are a billion videos on Youtube on how to do this.
 This is more so on utilizing pfSense.
 - Hardware Requirements:
-        - Spare computer
-            - Went with a computer with N100 chip.
+    - Spare computer.
+Went with a computer with N100 chip.
 Low power and strong.
     - Needs at least two ethernet ports (Wan and Lan ports)
     - Managed switch.
 Anything works as this is for educational purposes.
     - Access point.
 Ubiquiti U7 Pro was cheap for what they offer.
 Wasn't the friendliest experience working with Ubiquiti, but it taught me tons.
     - Some good ethernet cable, preferably Cat6A, to avoid rewiring the house again in the near future.
     - Raspberry Pi

 **Configuring pfSense to preference**
 - Because I'm typing this after configuring pfSense, some steps may be missed.
 Web interface > console.
 The console is actually not that bad, but the web interface is pretty well done.
     1. Connect to your router (pfSense - 192.168.1.1) and login with the default credentials.
 Should be admin/pfsense.
     2. Of course, change the default credentials!
         - System > User Manager > Edit admin (pencil icon) > Enter new password > Save